neilg63/to-offset/README.md

 # ToOffset and FromOffset

-## Convert Signed and Unsigned Integers to Valid Indices
+## Convert signed and unsigned integers to valid indices

 This crate introduces two traits to simplify working with a range of integer types or to constrain generic parameters for safe casting to `usize`, following these rules: